-Any spillage of elemental mercury, even in small amounts, should be considered hazardous and should be cleaned up with caution.
-Spills should be reported to management and the date, time, inspector, location and approximate amount of mercury should be documented and records maintained of such incidences (QSC, 2003).
-Critical to determining the type of response appropriate for a given mercury spill is evaluating the spill’s size and dispersal and whether the necessary clean-up resources and expertise are available.
-If the spill is small and on a non-porous surface (such as linoleum), it can be cleaned up by the personnel or workers of a facility and disposed of in an environmentally sound manner.
-If the spill is large or in cracks or crevices, it may be necessary to hire personnel with suitable professional training, should such personnel not be available at the facility.
-Large spills involving more than the amount of mercury or mercury compounds found in a typical household product should be reported to the local environmental health authorities.
-If there is any uncertainty as to whether a spill should be classified as “large”, the local environmental health authorities should be contacted to be on the safe side.
-Under certain circumstances outlined in the emergency plan, it may be advisable to obtain the assistance of qualified personnel for professional clean-up or air monitoring, regardless of spill size.
+Any spillage of mercury or mercury compounds, even in small amounts, should be considered hazardous and cleaned up with caution.
+Spills should be reported to management and the date, time, inspector, location and approximate amount of mercury or mercury compounds should be documented and the records of such incidences maintained (QSC, 2003).
+Evaluating the type of mercury or mercury compound spilled, the spill’s size and dispersal, proximity of the spill to residents and environmentally sensitive areas and whether the necessary clean-up resources and expertise are available is critical to determining the appropriate type of response for a mercury or mercury compound spill.
+If the spill is small and on a non-porous surface (such as linoleum), it can be cleaned up by facility personnel or workers and disposed of in an environmentally sound manner.
+If the spill is large or in cracks or crevices, it may be necessary to hire someone with suitable professional training should such personnel not be available at the facility.
+Large spills involving more than the amount of mercury or mercury compounds found in a typical household product should be reported to the relevant authorities.
+If there is any uncertainty as to whether a spill should be classified as “large”, the relevant authorities should be contacted.
+Under certain circumstances outlined in the emergency plan, it may be advisable to obtain the assistance of qualified professional clean-up or air monitoring personnel regardless of spill size.

-Guidance on clean-up of household spills is available (Environment Canada, 2002) and may be adapted for use in other situations.
-Spills of elemental mercury in the course of commercial activities and in households have the potential to expose workers and the general public to hazardous mercury vapours.
-In addition, spills are disruptive and costly to clean up.
-Clean-up procedures for small mercury spills are found in Spills, Disposal and Site Clean-Up (US EPA, 2007).
+Guidance on clean-up of household spills is available on the websites of Environment and Climate Change Canada and the United States Environmental Protection Agency (US EPA) (see the list of references at the end of the present guidelines) and may be adapted for use in other situations.
+Spills of elemental mercury during commercial activities and in households have the potential to expose workers and the general public to hazardous mercury vapours.
+In addition, they are disruptive and costly to clean up.
+Clean-up procedures for small mercury and mercury compound spills are posted on the US EPA website.